The Door County Pond Hockey Tournament will return to Baileys Harbor’s Kangaroo Lake Feb. 10, 2018.

 Men’s Open A (Pro, college, or junior level players)

-Men’s Open B (high school and organized league players)
+Men’s Open B (high school and adult league players)

 Men’s Open C (Rookie and recreational players)

 Men’s Classic B (40 and over, slowing down)

 • Rink dimensions are approximately 120’ X 60’.